TOAST-DOCS/Data-Flow/en/console-user-guide.md

 | STOP_FAILED   | Failed to request flow stop. |
 | STOPPED        | Flow is stopped. |

+#### Flow Status Change Notifications
+* You can be notified via email when the flow status is changed to a status set for notifications
+* Flow status for notifications
+    * RUNNING
+    * ERROR
+    * STOPPED
+* Default recipients
+    * A member with the **DataFlow ADMIN** role in the project where the **DataFlow** service you are using is enabled.

 ### Create Flow

 Create metadata to define flows.